Christmas and New Year – the festive period. Parties, celebrations, presents, cheer, making merry, over indulgence, fights, depression, suicide……

 Then there’s the obligatory Christmas Day stroke/heart attack.
 One Christmas Day I was on shift with a probationer.
 We began our shift at 6am and I explained we’d have at least one “stroke” or “heart attack” call that day to somebody’s granny or grandad.
 They told me I was being negative and that it was going to be a good day, so I suggested a small wager.
 It was an icy day, no snow, and we had a number of calls to elderly patients who had slipped and fallen on the way to the car as families were drawing together around the country.
 All our patients, and their relatives, were in good humour that morning.
 Then came Christmas lunch.

 We had taken our own Christmas lunch in, and a couple of other crew members dropped by with goodies.
 Then it came – an elderly relative was having a heart attack after their lunch and was unresponsive.
 My partner was a tad disgruntled as we rushed to the ambulance.
 Because we worked twelve hour shifts, we drove six hours and attended patients for six.
 I had been attending all morning, now I was driver.
-We rushed to the job as I explained to my, somewhat naive, partner that it was probably nothing, and that the patient was probably just having a snooze.
+We rushed to the job as I explained to my, somewhat naive, partner that it was probably nothing, and that the patient was probably just having a snooze after a large lunch.
 They called me a cynic and prepared themselves for the worst; having to tell a family that their loved one has passed away on Christmas Day is never pleasant.
-We arrived at scene and my partner ran inside, to find the elderly patient fit, well and wide awake, also extremely confused.
+We arrived at scene and my partner ran inside, to find the elderly patient fit, well and wide awake, also extremely confused about all the fuss.
 Tests proved the patient healthy and that nothing untoward had happened.
 We left the family to enjoy the rest of their day and returned to our station.
 There I explained further the parasympathetic nervous system – simply explained, after a large meal the body diverts energy to digestion.
 This is why many people feel like a nap after something like…..Christmas lunch.
-For many elderly people this can be a deep sleep, often mistaken for a stroke or heart attack.
+For many elderly people this can be a deep sleep, often mistaken for unresponsiveness and a stroke or heart attack.

 Unfortunately, this isn’t always the case, and ambulance crews give sad news to many families, more poignant around this time of year.
 While the Ambulance crews walk away and go to the next job, the relatives are left mourning their loss, often tainting future Christmases for years to come.